 The problem with Spinach!

-It’s also packed with Magnesium, Vitamin A (precursor to vitamin A), Vitamin C, Folate (natural folic acid), loads of chlorophyll (helps make blood cells) and lots more!
+It’s also packed with Magnesium, Beta-Carotene (precursor to vitamin A), Vitamin C, Folate (natural folic acid), loads of chlorophyll (helps make blood cells) and lots more!

 BUT – it’s not all as it appears on the surface.